 The Knights recorded eight top-three finishes in 10 events in 2013-14, including victories in the final three events of the spring season.
 They finished second by a single shot at the 2013 MIAC Championships and ended up as the top-ranked Division III team in the upper Midwest (Minnesota, Iowa, Wisconsin and Illinois) by both Golfstat and the Women's Golf Coaches Association (WGCA)/Golf World.
 All five starters earned All-MIAC honors and four players also earned all-region accolades.
-The squad shattered the school's single-season scoring record, and Shannon Holden '17 earned the program's first All-America citation.
-Holden also captured the individual conference title, the first to do so in Carleton women's golf history.
+Holden earned the program's first All-America citation and captured the individual conference title, the first to do so in Carleton women's golf history.

 The 2012-13 campaign saw the Knights record their best finish ever at the conference championship, compete in the Golfweek/NCAA Preview, and earn a national ranking most of the season, rising to a program-high of 11th in the national rankings.
 Three players earned All-MIAC honors and two were tabbed for WGCA all-region spots.

-Under Sieger’s guidance, the Knights have been nationally ranked each of the last nine seasons.
-He's coached two players to the NCAA Championships as individuals: Katrina Wood '09 (37th in 2008) and Kassie Martin-Wells '07 (34th in 2007), 15 to all-region honors and 20 to All-MIAC honors.
+Under Sieger’s guidance, the Knights have been nationally ranked each of the last 10 seasons.
+In addition to Gilmore and Wang competing in the 2016 NCAA Championships and the team qualifying for the 2015 NCAA Championships, Katrina Wood '09 (37th in 2008) and Kassie Martin-Wells '07 (34th in 2007) competed at nationals.
+Sieger has coached 17 players to all-region honors and 24 to All-MIAC honors.
 He was also the MIAC and MWCGA Coach of the Year in 2007-08, and three times his teams have earned the coaches' association's team academic award, including posting the third-best team grade point average in all of women's college golf in 2006-07.
 Martin-Wells also earned a prestigious NCAA Postgraduate Scholarship, and spent two years as an assistant coach with the program while serving as visiting professor in Carleton's physics program from 2012-14.

 For two consecutive seasons Golf Digest ranked Carleton's program as one of the best in the country, regardless of Division, in the magazine's "Academics First" category, which recognized collegiate programs where student-athletes can receive a top-notch education and be a part of a very competitive golf environment.
 The magazine also ranked Carleton in the top 20 percent of all programs in terms of player improvement.
 Carleton is one of only three programs nationally to earn the WGCA's team academic award in each of the first three seasons of the awards existence.